Troubleshooting and Logging with Fn

 Viewing HTTP Headers with DEBUG=1

-If you’re interacting with functions via the fn
+If you’re interacting with functions via the fn CLI, you can enable debug

 mode to see the full details of the HTTP requests going to the Fn server and

-CLI simply wraps the Fn API to make it easier to
+the responses.
+The fn CLI simply wraps the Fn API to make it easier to

 manage your applications and functions.
-You can always use curl
+You can always use curl but the CLI

 is much more convenient!

-You enable debug mode by adding DEBUG=1
+You enable debug mode by adding DEBUG=1 before fn on each command.
+For

 example try the following: